mblystad/SnakeQuest/README.md

 SnakeQuest is a pygame-based snake game with a gates-and-keys twist, level transitions, and optional audio/visual assets.

 ## Features
-- Classic snake movement with speed selection before each run.
+- Main menu with settings (speed + sound toggle) before starting a run.
 - Gates & keys mechanic to advance levels after collecting enough food.
-- Animated level-loading sequence and HUD for score/level/time.
+- Animated level-loading sequence plus a Level Clear pause between stages.
+- HUD for score/level/time with custom font support.
 - Optional art and music assets if files are present in the project root.

 ## Requirements